 Why Good CXOs Must Be Constantly Learning

-Continuous learning at the senior executive or C-level is usually assumed to be unnecessary.
+Continuous executive learning and development, especially at the senior executive or C-level, is often underestimated in its importance.
 After all, if people have made it to the top, or are almost there, don’t they already know all they need to know?
 The truth is that while most C-level executives and second-rung senior management already have several years of development and experience under their belts, they need to work at constantly updating their capabilities and skills.
 They have reached where they are based on their technical and/or business skills.
-But to stay in the leadership position they need more than that.
+However, to maintain their leadership development skills, they need more than just experience.

 It becomes easy to rest on your laurels once you’ve reached the executive level.
 That’s why learning and development initiatives shouldn’t stop even at higher levels, and senior executives need to be continuously learning and gaining new training too.
 Deloitte refers to this as the “super learning future”, where the focus is on skills and capabilities at the individual, team, and organization levels.

 What are these coaching skills for leaders and other leadership development skills that make continual training crucial?